NETWAYS/ansible-collection-elasticstack/docs/role-repos.md

 * *elasticstack_variant*: Variant of the stack to install.
 Valid values: `elastic` or `oss`. (default: `elastic`).
 * *elasticstack_enable_repos*: Enable repositories after creating them. (default: `true`) Only works on RPM based distributions!

-Please note that no `oss` versions are available for Elastic Stack later than `7`.
+Please note that not all tool have `oss` versions available for Elastic Stack later than `7`.
 This role will fail if you try to install them.
+Elasticsearch and Kibana are not available as OSS > 7.

 Usage
 --------